Caroní Municipality

-The Caroní Municipality is one of the 11 municipalities (municipios) that makes up the Venezuelan state of Bolívar and, according to the 2011 census by the National Institute of Statistics of Venezuela, the municipality has a population of 704,585.
-The city of Guayana City is the shire town of the Caroní Municipality.
+The Caroní Municipality is one of 11 municipalities (municipios) that make up the Venezuelan state of Bolívar.
+According to the 2011 census by the National Institute of Statistics of Venezuela, the municipality has a population of 704,585.
+The city of Guyana City is the shire town of the Caroní Municipality.

 City Hall Foundation

-The historical background of this municipality dates back to the foundation in 1724 of the mission of Purísima Concepción de Nuestra Señora del Caroní.
-Later, in 1817, General Manuel Piar established a command and won the Battle of San Félix against the royalist General La Torre.

-In 1819, the Congress of Angostura decreed the division of the missions' territory into four districts, in Bajo Caroní the municipalities of San Félix, Caruachi, Murucuri, Caroní and San Miguel were included; this in accordance with the ordinance of 1841 was transferred to the Puerto de Tablas.
+In 1819, the Congress of Angostura decreed the division of the missions' territory into four districts; in Bajo Caroní, the municipalities of San Félix, Caruachi, Murucuri, Caroní, and San Miguel were included; this, in accordance with the ordinance of 1841, was transferred to the Puerto de Tablas.

-In 1864, the Sovereign State of Guayana divided the territory into four departments: Ciudad Bolívar, Upata, Alto and Baixo Orinoco; San Félix is not mentioned.
-At the end of the 19th century, the name of San Félix reappears and appears as a foreign municipality in the District of Piar.
-In the 1950s, the Companhia Mineira do Orinoco, at the confluence of the Orinoco and Caroní, established the infrastructure to explore the iron deposits of Cerro Bolívar.
+In 1864, the Sovereign State of Guayana formally divided its territory into four departments—Ciudad Bolívar, Upata, Alto Orinoco, and Bajo Orinoco—without mentioning San Félix.
+Toward the end of the 19th century, the name San Félix resurfaces, appearing as a foreign municipality within the District of Piar.
+In the 1950s, the Orinoco Mining Company (Companhia Mineira do Orinoco) constructed infrastructure at the confluence of the Orinoco and Caroní rivers to exploit the iron deposits of Cerro Bolívar.

-In 1952 Puerto Ordaz is founded.
+In 1952, Puerto Ordaz is founded.
 In 1959, the Macagua I Dam came into operation.
-In 1960, the CVG was created.
-In 1961 Matanzas, Puerto Ordaz and San Félix were merged under the name Santo Tomé de Guayana (today Ciudad Guayana).
+The CVG came into existence in 1960.
+In 1961 Matanzas, Puerto Ordaz, and San Félix were merged under the name Santo Tomé de Guayana (today Ciudad Guayana).

-The creation of the District of Caroní took place on June 29, 1961, with the reform of the Law on Political Territorial Division of the state of Bolívar, with the capital of San Félix de Guayana and the populated centers of Puerto Ordaz, Matanzas, Castillito, Caruachi, La Ceiba and Alta Vista.
+The creation of the District of Caroní took place on June 29, 1961, with the reform of the Law on Political Territorial Division of the state of Bolívar, with the capital of San Félix de Guayana and the populated centers of Puerto Ordaz, Matanzas, Castillito, Caruachi, La Ceiba, and Alta Vista.

-On December 29, 1960, Rómulo Betancourt, decreed by Organic Statute, the development of Guayana and created the Venezuelan Corporation of Guayana as the governing body.
-The Corporation chose July 2, 1961 to commemorate the anniversary of Ciudad Guayana, the date on which the first stone was laid.
+On December 29, 1960, Rómulo Betancourt decreed the development of Guayana by Organic Statute and created the Venezuelan Corporation of Guayana as its governing body.
+The corporation chose July 2, 1961, to commemorate the anniversary of Ciudad Guayana, the date on which the first stone was laid.

-In 1979 the District capital was changed (San Félix de Guayana by Santo Tomé de Guayana) and on June 25, 1986, the name was replaced by Ciudad Guayana, through the reform of the Territorial Political Division Law.
+In 1979, the district capital was changed from San Félix de Guayana to Santo Tomé de Guayana, and on June 25, 1986, the name was changed to Ciudad Guayana through a reform of the Territorial Political Division Law.

-The Organic Law of the Municipal Regime of June 15, 1989 created the Municipality of Caroní, with its capital in San Félix, administered by various powers, with the City Hall being the local executive power and the City Council the local legislative power.
+The Organic Law of the Municipal Regime, enacted on June 15, 1989, established the Municipality of Caroní, with its capital in San Félix, administered by multiple governing bodies, with the City Hall serving as the local executive authority and the City Council functioning as the local legislative body.

 Demographics

 The Caroní Municipality, according to a 2007 population estimate by the National Institute of Statistics of Venezuela, has a population of 777,283 (up from 678,179 in 2000).
-This amounts to 50.6% of the state's population.
+This amounts to 50.6% of the state's population [3].
 The municipality's population density is 482.19 PD/sqkm.